SeregPie/DearImage/README.md

 <script src="https://unpkg.com/dear-image"></script>
 ```

-The module is globally available as `DearImage`.
+The class is globally available as `DearImage`.

 ## members